AbilityOne.gov

 13. Are Federal Government purchase card holders exempt from the mandatory source requirements of the AbilityOne Program for products?
 What if the purchase is at or below the micro-purchase threshold?

-No. The statutory requirement to buy AbilityOne products is universal and applies to any dollar amount.
-Government purchase card holders are — like all other Federal employees — required to buy AbilityOne products provided by designated nonprofit agencies through one of the many distribution channels.
-Federal personnel should not use their purchase cards to buy items that are essentially the same as AbilityOne products at local commercial businesses unless the products required are not available through the AbilityOne Program.
-Purchase card holders can obtain AbilityOne products from Base Supply Centers and AbilityOne Retail Stores located on military installations and in Federal buildings, as well as through various Internet and catalog distribution channels.
-For more information, visit www.abilityone.gov.
+The statutory requirement to buy AbilityOne products is universal and applies to any dollar amount.
+Government purchase card holders — like all other Federal employees — are required to buy AbilityOne products provided by designated nonprofit agencies through one of the many distribution channels.
+Federal personnel should not use their purchase cards to buy items at local commercial businesses that are essentially the same as AbilityOne products unless the products required are not available through the AbilityOne Program.
+Purchase card holders can obtain AbilityOne products from Base Supply Centers and AbilityOne Retail Stores located on military installations and in Federal buildings, as well as through various internet and catalog distribution channels (see question 10, above).

 Back to top